leslie7717/iOS101-Prework/README.md

-# Prework - *Random Coloe Generator*
+# Prework - *Random Color Generator*

 Submitted by: **Mingyi Gao**

-**Random Coloe Generato** is an app that can change its background color randomly when you click the "Change" button.
+**Random Color Generator** is an app that can change its background color randomly when you click the "Change" button.

 Time spent: 3 hours spent in total